thomas051083/psd-psw/_events/learning-journeys-1(1-6Jul).md

     </td>
     <td>
       <b>Our Journey on Transforming Student and Visitors’ Services</b>
-      <br>3 July (Wed) , 10.00am - 11.30am
+      <br>3 July (Wed), 10.00am - 11.30am
-      <br>Find out more about Ngee Ann Polytechnic on how they have leveraged digital technologies to transform the students' and visitors' service experience.
+      <br>Find out more about how Ngee Ann Polytechnic has leveraged digital technologies to transform their students' and visitors' service experiences.
       <br><a href="/events/learning-journeys/event-details/LJ_NASS&VCTJ">Click here to find out more.</a>
     </td>
   </tr>